emulator-wtf/gradle-plugin/README.md

   // use sideEffects = true to disable all caching testCacheEnabled = false

+  // Continue after triggering the tests.
+No outputs will be saved. async = true

   // Do not generate the test task for some specific variants variantFilter {
     if (variant.buildType.name == 'release') {